titaenstad/norwegian_rhyme_scheme_corpus/annotation_tool/README.md

 # How to help annotate the inter annotator subset:
 1. Read the [guidelines](annotation_guidelines.md)
-2. Run the annotation script like this: `python3 annotate.py <your-name> -s poems_subset`
+2. Run the annotation script like this: `python3 annotate.py <your-name> -s ../poem_subset
 3. Have fun annotating 100 stanzas :D Thank you!

 # Notes on the annotation script: